-To save your time and money, in this article, I’ve curated the BEST and most POPULAR 45 self-help books ever written.
+In this article, I’ve curated the best 45 self-help books ever written.

-Written to create change for the better – be that habits, character traits, or your physical appearance – every self-help book in this article are the best in its category.
+Aiming to create change for the better – habits, character traits, physical appearance – every self-help book in this article is the best in its category.

-With the help of Audible, Goodreads, and Blinkist teams, we’ve sifted through over 5,000 books to vote and decide the best of all time, 45 books in the self-improvement category.
+With the help of Audible, Goodreads, and Blinkist teams, we sifted through over 5,000 books to vote for the best 45 books in the self-improvement category.

 IN THIS ARTICLE

 SELF-HELP BOOKS FOR WOMEN

 You Are a Badass